LORD-MicroStrain/Protocols/Wireless/Data Packets.md

 #####Notes:
 **Diagnostic Packet Interval:**
-The interval of which the Diagnostic Packet is transmitted.
-The 2 most significant bits of this byte signify the interval type (seconds, minutes, or hours).
-The remaining 6 bits are the interval value.
-The interval types are as follows (shows in binary):
+The interval of which the Diagnostic Packet is transmitted, in seconds.

-* 00 = Seconds
-* 01 = Minutes
-* 10 = Hours

-Example (in binary):
-0110 1011 = 43 minutes  -> *first 01 represents minutes, 10 1011 represents the value 43.*

 **Tick:**
 The Tick represents a counter for the Diagnostic Packet, signifying how many of these packets have been sent.
 When this value reaches the max 2-byte value (0xFFFF), it will roll over to 0.